monashmicroimaging/gitbook-fiji-basics/part_6_channels_and_colours.md

 You can also use these separated images to transform a histological stained image into a pseudo fluorescent image.

 First you will need to invert each of the individual images.
-As previously described, do this for each image by selecting the image and going to **Edit Invert** \(or using shortcut Ctrl+Shift+I\).
+As previously described, do this for each image by selecting the image and going to **Edit -&gt; Invert** \(or using shortcut Ctrl+Shift+I\).

 ![](/assets/part6/color_deconvolution_invert_result.jpg)